itsmebabysmiley/QA-ict-op2022/README.md

 # QA-ICT-OP2022

 This project is focus on QA and Tester decides.
 In this project will include both manual and automate testing which was decided by QA and Tester priciples.
+Please see [unit-testing.md](./unit-testing.md) for more details.

 # How to run this project